East Bengal FC Reserves and Academy: Performance record

-Under-17
+Under-18

-The under-17 team participates in the U17 Youth Cup.
-The team is coached by former East Bengal captain Tarun Dey.
+The under-18 team participates in the U17 Youth Cup.

 The National Football League U-19 was launched in 2001 and the East Bengal U-19 team won the inaugural edition defeating India sub-juniors 3-2 in the final.
 The U-19 team defended the title the following year as they defeated JCT Football Academy 1-0 in the final.
 The team also finished runners-up in the 2003–04 edition as they lost to their rivals Mohun Bagan U-19 3-1 in the penalty shoot-out after the final ended 0-0 in regulation time.
 After the tournament was restarted as the I-League U19 in 2008 and later renamed to Elite League, the East Bengal team became runners-up four times, failing to win to the title.
 In 2022, the tournament was redesigned as a U-17 category, after not being held for two seasons due to the COVID-19 pandemic.
 In 2024, the team clinched Kolkata leg of the Dream Sports Championship title defeating United SC in final.